-Photos by Lee Walker/DGIF
+Photos by Lee Walker/DWR

 The lights used to illuminate the Ft.
 Wool flag overnight would have caused a disturbance to and interfered with successful bird breeding on Ft.
 Wool.
-A DGIF honor guard lowered the 20′ x 38′ flag, removed it from the 90-foot pole, and folded it with honors.
+A DWR honor guard lowered the 20′ x 38′ flag, removed it from the 90-foot pole, and folded it with honors.
 The flag was given to the Hampton History Museum.